ysree/awesome_notes/companies/QA_tellmeabout.md

 ### Introduction

-Hi, I’m [Your Name], a Staff Engineer with 18 years of software engineering experience, including the last 9 years at VMware as part of the **vSphere System Test team**.
+Hi, I’m Sreenivasa, working as Staff Engineer in VMware.
+I have 18 years of experience, including the last 9 years at VMware as part of the **vSphere System Test team**.

 My work focuses on ensuring the **quality, scalability, and reliability of vCenter and ESXi** in large-scale enterprise environments.
-I have extensive experience in system-level validation, automation, and framework design for distributed vSphere deployments.
-I have contributed to validating vCenter across various dimensions — **scale, greenfield deployments, upgrades, performance, and resiliency** — ensuring it meets the demands of production-scale customer environments.
+In VMware I do **system-level validation, automation, and framework design for distributed vSphere deployments**.
+I have contributed to validating vCenter across various dimensions — **scale, greenfield deployments, upgrades, performance, and resiliency** of production-scale customer environments.

-In my role, I work on **feature validation, writing test plans, implementing test strategies, setting up environments, test execution, running regression, bug tracking, automation, triaging issues, debugging large-scale systems, analyzing logs, and monitoring large-scale systems**.
+In my role, I work on **feature validation, writing test plans, implementing test strategies, setting up environments, running regression, test execution, bug tracking, automation, triaging issues, debugging large-scale systems**.
 I work closely with developers to isolate root causes, whether it’s a product defect, infrastructure issue, or test gap.
-I am also actively involved in creating **automation scripts and test workflows**, especially for new vCenter or ESXi features, ensuring they’re validated at scale under different configurations.

-I also focus on **maintaining and improving our test frameworks and CI/CD pipelines** to make test execution more resilient and efficient.
-Additionally, I work on **setting up or debugging large test topologies** — multi-vCenter setups, cluster upgrades, or cross-vCenter scenarios — to ensure real-world coverage.
-I regularly **participate in sync meetings and design discussions** with cross-functional teams, including product developers, feature QA, and performance teams, to align on priorities, test coverage, and upcoming feature readiness.
+ As Individual contributor, I **participate in sync meetings and design discussions** with **cross-functional teams, including product developers, feature QA, and performance teams, to align on priorities, test coverage, and upcoming feature readiness**.

 ### QA Automation & Frameworks
+I am also involved in creating **automation scripts and test workflows**, especially for new vCenter or ESXi features, ensuring they’re validated at scale under different configurations.

+- Applied **shift-left testing principles**, integrating automation coverage from the start of feature development.

-- Designed and implemented **end-to-end automation frameworks** covering regression, performance, stress, scalability, monitoring, and resiliency testing of vCenter systems.
+- Designed and implemented **end-to-end automation frameworks** covering **regression, performance, stress, scalability, monitoring, and resiliency testing** of vCenter systems.
 - Developed a self service **Kubernetes-based workflow orchestration engine** for greenfield deployments that runs and validates on any hardware.
   - Scales and validates vCenter systems as per the defined limits.
   - Discover workflows and operations based on **day-2 user operations** from telemetry databases.